Doctoral Dissertation Award

 - 2020

-- Manolis Zampetakis
+- Manolis Zampetakis, MIT

 - Statistics in High Dimensions without IID Samples: Truncated Statistics and Minimax Optimization

-- advised by Constantinos Daskalakis, MIT
+- advised by Constantinos Daskalakis

 "Manolis's thesis includes stellar theoretical contributions to learning from data that are subject to strategic manipulations (e.g., showing that finding a local approximate min-max equilibria is PPAD-complete) and from data that are truncated or censored.
 Manolis's work brilliantly exploits connections to high-dimensional probability, harmonic analysis and optimization to provide innovative tools for handling truncated or censored data in high-dimensional settings.
 This outstanding thesis is likely to have a major impact on game theory, econometrics, machine learning, and statistics."

-- Honorable Mention Nikhil Garg
+- Honorable Mention Nikhil Garg, Stanford University

 - Designing Marketplaces and Civic Engagement Platforms